• Skip to primary navigation

 Make the marinade & marinate the chicken

-- In a large bowl, whisk together 3 teaspoons of the soy sauce, 2 teaspoons of the sherry, 2 teaspoons of the cornstarch, and salt.
+• In a large bowl, whisk together half of the soy sauce, half of the sherry, half of the cornstarch, and salt.
 Add the chicken, toss to coat, cover, and let stand for 30 minutes.

 Make the cornstarch mixture

-- Meanwhile, in a small to medium bowl, whisk together the remaining 3 teaspoons coconut aminos, 3 teaspoons sherry, the red wine vinegar, chicken broth, sugar and remaining 1 teaspoon of cornstarch.
-Set aside
+• Meanwhile, in a small to medium bowl, whisk together the remaining soy sauce/coconut aminos and sherry, plus the red wine vinegar, chicken broth, sugar and remaining cornstarch.
+Set aside.

 Cook the kung pao chicken